Tigray Region

-Tigray's official language is Tigrinya, similar to that of southern Eritrea.
-The Tigray region had an estimated pre-war population of 7,070,260.
+Tigray's official language is Tigrinya, the same language found in Eritrea.
+The Tigray region had an estimated pre-Tigray war population of 7,070,260.
 The majority of the population (c.
 80%) are farmers, contributing 46% to the regional gross domestic product (2009).
 The highlands have the highest population density, especially in eastern and central Tigray.
 The much less densely populated lowlands comprise 48% of Tigray's area.
-Although the percentage of Muslims in Tigray is less than 5%, it has been historically Islam's doorway to the region and to Africa at large.
-Approximately 97% of Tigrayans are Orthodox Christian.
+Although the percentage of Muslims in Tigray as of 2007 was approximately 4%, it has been historically Islam's doorway to the region and to Africa at large.
+Approximately 95.6% of Tigrayans are Orthodox Christian.

-The government of Tigray consists of the executive branch, led by the president, Getachew Reda; the legislative branch, which comprises the state council; and the judicial branch, which is led by the state supreme court.
-In early November 2020, a conflict between the Tigray People's Liberation Front (TPLF) and the Ethiopian federal government (with support from Eritrea) rapidly escalating into the Tigray War, destabilizing the region, and conflict spread beyond Tigray to Amahara and Afar displacing millions of people.
-As many as 70,000 combatants were killed and up to 18,000 injured as a result of the war.
+The government of Tigray consists of the executive branch, led by the president, General Tadesse Werede; the legislative branch, which comprises the state council; and the judicial branch, which is led by the state supreme court.
+In early November 2020, a conflict between the Tigray People's Liberation Front (TPLF) and the Ethiopian federal government (with support from Eritrea) rapidly escalated into the Tigray War, destabilizing the region, displacing millions of people.
+There were around 600,000 civilian deaths and as many as 70,000 combatants were killed and up to 18,000 injured as a result of the war.
 As of 2023, the region is run by the Interim Regional Administration of Tigray.